LSSTDESC/imSim/doc/config.rst

 Optional keywords to set:
 """""""""""""""""""""""""
+    * ``fft_sb_threshold`` = *float_value* (default = 0) Over this number of counts, use a FFT instead of photon shooting for speed.
+If set to 0 don't ever switch to FFT.
     * ``max_flux_simple`` = *float_value* (default = 100) If the flux is less than this value use a simple SED and apply other speed ups.
     * ``method`` = *str_value* (default = 'auto') Choose between automatically deciding whether to use a FFT of photon shooting ('auto') or manually choose between 'fft' and 'phot'.
     * ``maxN`` = *int_value* (detault = 1.0e6) Set limit on the size of photons batches when drawing the image.

-Note there is an extra required keyword you must include in the stamp section that configures how diffraction passing through the telescope spiders is handled.
+Note there is an extra required diffraction_psf keyword you must include in the stamp section above that configures how diffraction passing through the telescope spiders is handled.
+Here is how to configure it.

 Key Name: diffraction_psf:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^